 OU Campus keeps the content of your web pages in .pcf files and stylesheets for your pages' layout in .xsl files.
 The rest of the content comes from your production server (images, media, RSS, scripts, server side includes and programming pages) and some other third-party servers on the internet.
 Therefore, OU Campus servers must make multiple connections with these other servers to load pages, one for each item.
 With OU Campus servers in California, if your production server is on the East Coast, that's multiple cross-country trips the information must take before finally reaching your computer.

 - Please check that your production server is up and running and OU Campus has access to it.
-Navigate to Setup > Sites > the site in question > Production Server FTP Settings for Production Server FTP settings that can be checked and verified.
+Navigate to Setup > Sites > the site in question > Production Server FTP settings.

 - Make and publish a basic test page.
 If this runs smoothly, then the publish process is functioning as it should.